luminarily/bookofmormon/_posts/2017-02-24-conspiracies.md

 This is EXACTLY what the Gentiles were doing when they voted Trump on election day.

-Wow..
-I can't believe I wrote that, but it's true!

-### We voted against the "false song of globalism".
+#### We voted against the "false song of globalism".
 We voted against the New World Order.
 We voted against the Secret Combination that seeks the overthrow of all world democracies.

+Can you imagine posting this on your social media account?
+I think it's very telling how there's a palpable hostility against those who voted Trump.

-Yet, it as been common for Mormons to dismiss any claim of conspiracy as simply a theory without merit.
-A gentle note: Don't think you're open to the reality of conspiracies now that Trump has been elected.
+It continues to be common for Mormons to dismiss any claim of conspiracy as simply a theory without merit.

+Don't think you're open to the reality of conspiracies now that Trump has been elected.
 You can't say you suddenly have the vision to see conspiracies when for the past five or ten years you've denied their existence or simply ignored the possibility.
+You may think you're justified because of what the media has told you.

+### By ignoring *how bad things were* you risk being deceived and misunderstanding why America chose how it did November 8th, 2016.

 How can Mormons dismiss conspiracies when their own Book of Mormon explicitely teaches them to accept their reality AND even to take action against them?